 Explore the latest documents and technical insights that will set the stage for safe autonomous mobility.

 Fill out the form and we will send you the download link.

 Team Who is who?

 With over 29 years of experience in the automotive and technology industry, Ricky Hudi acts as Chairman of The Autonomous.
 Passionate about innovation and the development of autonomous driving technologies, Ricky is a true pioneer in the mobility sector.
 After holding various roles at BMW AG and AUDI AG he took over in January 2009 as EVP Development Electrical/Electronic AUDI AG.
 He also founded his own company “FMT – Future Mobility Technologies” and is leveraging a world-wide network of key players in the autonomous driving industry.

-As The Autonomous Project Lead, Philip Schreiner is strongly engaged in partnership management, building together with his team a rapidly growing ecosystem around autonomous mobility.
+As Head of The Autonomous, Philip Schreiner is strongly engaged in partnership management, building together with his team a rapidly growing ecosystem around autonomous mobility.
 In his role, he is also responsible for the overall project implementation, preparing the ground for the various stakeholders to create a common understanding of global safety in autonomous driving.

 Eager to pave the way towards Global Reference Solutions for safe autonomous mobility, Ayhan Mehmed seeks to establish and maintain a global network of technical experts in the field.
 A technology expert himself, Ayhan publishes scientific reports and conducts ongoing research of innovative technologies, safety standards and initiatives supporting the evolvement of automated driving.

 Wearing many different hats, Luisa brings direction to all projects within The Autonomous ecosystem.
 She plans, executes and monitors all initiatives and activities, keeping an eye on scope, budget, and timelines.
 Luisa rejoices in creating the right environment and events for The Autonomous community to meet, network and exchange on the future of safe autonomous mobility.